GoogleCloudPlatform/deploymentmanager-samples/walkthroughtutorial.md

 ## Using template properties and environment variables in a template

-In this step, `vm-template.py` is converted to utilize the benefits of template properties and environment variables.
+In this step, `vm-template.py` shows the benefits of template properties and environment variables.

-To view the new `vm-template.py`, first use the following command:
+To view the new `vm-template.py`, first use the following command to open your home directory:

 ```sh
 cd